adityatelange/MobSleuth/README.md

 ## After Installation

+All the tools are installed in the `~/MobSleuth` directory.

-- Scripts will be cloned in `~/MobSleuth/src` directory.
-You may update the scripts using `git pull` in this directory.
+- `~/MobSleuth/src` - contains the installation scripts.
+You may update MobSleuth using `git pull` in this directory.
-- Installers will be downloaded in `~/MobSleuth/installers` directory.
-- Tools will be installed in `~/MobSleuth/tools` directory.
+- `~/MobSleuth/installers` - contains the downloaded installers.
+- `~/MobSleuth/data11_vol` - contains the data directory for the reDroid container for persistence.
+- `~/MobSleuth/mobsf_vol` - contains the data directory for the MobSF container for persistence.
+- `~/MobSleuth/tools` - contains the tools installed.
+- `~/MobSleuth/certs` - contains the generated CA certificate and private key.

 ## Setup Diagram